rayrayli/CS600/README.md

-A Search Engine implemented with Tries
+A Search Engine implemented with Tries using Python